 "Today I bent the truth to be kind, and I have no regret, for I am far surer of what is kind than I am of what is true."

-"You are either an honorable man or you are not - honor is a gift a man gives to himself"
+"You are either an honorable man or you are not - honor is a gift a man gives to himself" "Every day of our lives we have the choice to cherish or demean it."
+Mr Rogers.

 This page was last updated - April 24 of 2005..its snowing again after a few weeks of 'Spring'!